SPMcDonald1316/python_projects/README.md

 Project 5 ~ Password Generator
   - user inputs number of passwords, and length of each password
   - use random library to pick a char from allowed chars string to create password

+Project 6 ~ QR Code Generator and Reader
+  - use qrcode library to create and style qrcode
+  - use pyzbar library to read created qrcode